0ki/fengoffice_old/fengoffice_/readme.txt

 	usability: Rearranged toolbar icons
 	usability: Linked objects are now displayed the object's body.
 	usability: Filter the Object Picker* by text (*control used to pick objects when linking)
-	usability: "mailto" (email address) links open opengoo's "add mail" dialog instead of the default mail client (if the user has an email account).
+	usability: "mailto" (email address) links open Feng Office's "add mail" dialog instead of the default mail client (if the user has an email account).
 	usability: Email filters are noew remembered.
 	usability: Reporting: New control to select report columns, allow user to change column order.
 	usability: Sent emails are now marked as read automatically